Mochdre, Powys: Geography

 About 3 mile southwest of Newtown, it is near the River Severn.
 Its tributary, Mochdre Brook runs through the village in a narrow steep-sided valley.

 Name

 The name means "pigs settlement", from moch, meaning pigs, and tre for settlement or town.
-It is possible that the name refers to Mochdre in the Fourth Branch of the Mabinogion, the tale of Math, son of Mathonwy, where Gwydion takes the pigs of Pryderi, staying overnight between the nearby commote of Ceri and Arwystli.
+It is possible that the name refers to Mochdre in the Fourth Branch of the Mabinogi, the tale of Math, son of Mathonwy, where Gwydion takes the pigs of Pryderi, staying overnight between the nearby commote of Ceri and Arwystli.